Windows OS Hub

 7. Select the created query in ADUC console, press F5 to build the object list.
 As a result, a list of users will appear in the right window that matches your LDAP query;Result of Saved query in Active Directory Console

-8. In order to display the additional user attributes (e-mail address, department, etc.), open View menu in ADUC console and select Add/Remove Columns;Add/Remove columns in ADUC
+8. To display the additional user attributes (e-mail address, department, etc.), open View menu in the ADUC console and select Add/Remove Columns;Add/Remove columns in ADUC

 9. Add the columns you want.
 We have added 3 additional fields: User Logon Name, E-Mail Address, Department;Add additonal fields in Active Directory console